costa86/devops/README.md

 # DevOps

 ## Cheat cheet
-### Create ssh-key
+### Create SSH-key
+* RSA - The default algorithm

         ssh-keygen

+* Ed25519 - The newer and more secure algorithm

+        ssh-keygen -o -a <number> -t ed25519 -f ~/.ssh/<key_custom_name> -C "<comment>"

+   * "-a" ->  Number of KDF (Key Derivation Function) rounds.
+Higher numbers result in slower passphrase verification, increasing the resistance to brute-force password cracking should the private-key be stolen.
+100 is a good number
+   * "-o" -> Saves the private-key using the new OpenSSH format rather than the PEM format.
+Actually, this option is implied when you specify the key type as ed25519
+   * "-C" -> An identifier.
+Your email, e.g
+   * "-f" -> Specifies the filename of the generated key file.
+If you want it to be discovered automatically by the SSH agent, it must be stored in the default `.ssh` directory within your home directory.

+### Make sure SSH agent is running
+In case you get "Could not open a connection to your authentication agent" error message.

+Also, make sure the SSH agent is running before adding a new key (the `ssh-add` command)

+        eval `ssh-agent -s`
+        #OR
+        eval "$(ssh-agent -s)"
-### Add key
+### Add keys
+* A single one

         ssh-add <private_part>

+* All the ones available under `.ssh` folder:

+        ssh-add

 ### Log into machine

         ssh <user>@<ip>
-        #If you have multiple ssh keys, it's better to specify it, or else you might get an error about failed attempts:
+If you have multiple SSH keys, it's better to specify it, or else you might get an error about failed attempts:

         ssh -i <private_ssh> <user>@<ip>

-        #extra:
+Extra:
 append "-v" at the end to see details of the connection attempt

 ### Linux version